asheroto/exa-linux-install/README.md

 It is first recommended to  attempt installing exa in the traditional manner, so consider this a backup method.

 ## Git / Novice Note!
-Like any repo here on GitHub, you must have **git** installed in order to make this work.
+Like any repo here on GitHub, you must have **git** installed in order to make this work, other than that, only **curl** it required.
+Both can be installed in just one line.
 It's as simple as this...

-    apt update && apt install git -y
+    apt update && apt install git curl -y

 ## Installing Exa